ProjectPortmanteau/Execution/beans/03_Layer_3_Execution.md

 ### [BEAN #DIAL-001] Title: Boolean’s Nature
 - Character: Boolean
 - Content:
-  - "They seek to control the input, Robert...
+  - "They seek to control the input, Trim...
 But the mind is not a machine.
 It seeks novelty."
   - "Human sees reflections of the universe... no wonder they are always getting things reversed."

 ### [BEAN #DIAL-002] Title: Neko’s Pragmatism